m0hssn/CIFAR10_UNET_Image_Reconstruction/README.md

 ## Usage

 1. Prepare the CIFAR-10 dataset:
-   The dataset will be downloaded automatically through the PyTorch `torchvision.datasets` API when running the script.
+   The dataset will be downloaded automatically through the PyTorch `torchvision.datasets` API when running the notebook.

-2. Run the training script:
+2. Run the notebook cells:
-    ```bash
-    python unet_cifar10_reconstruction.py
-    ```
+   Execute the cells in the notebook to train the model and evaluate its performance.

-3. After training, the model will evaluate its performance on the test set and plot the reconstruction results.
+3. After training, the notebook will evaluate the model on the test set and plot the reconstruction results.

 4. **Testing the Model:**
-    Once trained, you can visualize the predictions by running the final section of the script, which displays original, averaged, and reconstructed images.
+    Once trained, you can visualize the predictions by running the final sections of the notebook, which display the original, averaged, and reconstructed images.

 ## Model Architecture